Telescopes for the Observation Deck

 Funds from the Sacramento headquarters of California State Parks are in short supply for restoration projects due to the large, state-wide backlog of deferred maintenance.
 The chances of having a proposed project funded are heightened if the project is deemed “shovel ready.”
-To that end, CSPA will be funding an outside firm that specializes in such projects to assess the work necessary to preserve and restore Pigeon Point’s Fog Signal Building.
+To that end, CSPA funded an outside firm that specializes in such projects to complete the work necessary to preserve and restore Pigeon Point’s Fog Signal Building.

 In recent years CSPA has funded other projects aimed at preservation.
 Three are highlighted below.